 No. I only sweated riding the bike!

 Here, in Southeast Asia, the scooters are called bikes and good old bicycles are losing more and more space on the narrow streets.
-Traffic becomes increasingly dangerous, as well as the air pollution, and turns my poor skills into a hazard.
+Traffic becomes increasingly dangerous, as well as the air pollution, and it turns my poor skills into a hazard.
 That’s why I’m not riding a bicycle lately.
 But I keep reminding those “ludic” moments and compulsively shooting my object of desire.
 So follow me on Instagram to see more pictures like these!
 And if you’d like to be inspired by other stories of bikes in the world, I recommend the book Bicycle Diaries by David Byrne.

 EDIT: A couple of weeks after writing this post, I surrendered and got myself a MTB.
 Let’s add here some small accidents and mentions in Sri Lankan and Brazilian media, now I am feeling almost like a Junior Pro!